OF THE REDONDO BEACH HISTORICAL MUSEUM

 Bobbie Brown, her first name written by her with an annoying little circle over the "I" rather than a dot when she penned her name, and I made a promise to catch up with each other in ten years, which of course, we never did.

-During the period I was crawling my way through eight weeks of basic training at Fort Ord a few years after high school doing KP, dodging blanks along with a few live ones and cleaning muck and mud off my boots, she was teaching in a small community called Campbell, adjacent to the city of San Jose --- about 50 miles north of where I was taking my basic training.
+During the period of time I was crawling my way through eight weeks of basic training at Fort Ord a few years after high school doing KP, dodging blanks along with a few live ones and cleaning muck and mud off my boots, she was teaching in a small community called Campbell, adjacent to the city of San Jose --- about 50 miles north of where I was taking my basic training.
 We were never able to work out any sort of a convenient get together during the short amount of time I had before being reassigned, but she did say in a note or letter she thought it was kind of "neat" (or some such thing) that she was educating the country while I was defending the country.

 However, the big shot she was and still is (Newport Beach and all) and the lowly G.I.
 I was, if one read the early part of the text above, it might be recalled the following about me: